-The Barnboard Factory - DVTA's Link to the Past
+45 Mill Street / The Barnboard Factory - The MOOver's Link to the Past

-The DVTA's plans to build a new home in Wilmington are linked to the site's past.
-As part of the permitting process, the DVTA agreed to document the site's history for the Historical Society of Wilmington.
+The MOOver built a new home in Wilmington on a site that is linked to the town's past.
+As part of the permitting process, The MOOver agreed to document the site's history for the Historical Society of Wilmington.

-We have spent almost four years researching, interviewing, filming, and writing.
-The DVTA published a book in September 2012 called 45 Mill Street.
-With the cooperation of Bob Edwards and The Student Network, a video documentary is also in progress.
+We spent almost four years researching, interviewing, filming, and writing.
+The MOOver published a book in September 2012 called 45 Mill Street.

-The site that we purchased in 2004 has seen explosive growth, fire, flooding, speculation, bankruptcy, auctions and multiple successful ventures.
+The site saw explosive growth, fire, flooding, speculation, bankruptcy, auctions and multiple successful ventures.